dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 These are the required configuration steps:

-* You need to create an app in the spotify developers dashboard [here](https://developer.spotify.com/dashboard/login), when created add this allowed redirect url '<YOUR OPENHAB URL>/rest/habspeaker/spotify/login/callback'.
+* You need to create an app in the spotify developers dashboard [here](https://developer.spotify.com/dashboard/login), when created add this allowed redirect url "$YOUR_OPENHAB_URL/rest/habspeaker/spotify/login/callback".
 * Then add the client id in the habspeaker general configuration **Settings / Other Services - HAB Speaker**.
-* Now you open '<YOUR OPENHAB URL>/rest/habspeaker/spotify/login/callback' in a browser and you should be redirected to the spotify login.
+* Now navigate to "$YOUR_OPENHAB_URL/rest/habspeaker/spotify/login/callback" and you should be redirected to the spotify login.
 * If the login goes ok you will see a confirmation text on the top left of the page.

 After this setup any speaker you start will be exposed as a remote player to spotify using its configured label. (opened speakers need to be restarted)